Albert-Lau-Lab/tactics_protein_analysis/README.md

 # CAPSTICS Pocket Finder Code
 This code finds the locations of possible cryptic pockets within MD trajectories.

+## Requirements
+Running CAPSTICS requires that MDAnalysis be installed.
+Autodock Vina must be installed so that it can be run using the command `vina`.
+ConCavity must be installed so that it can be run using the command `concavity`.

 ## Usage
 #### Locations of the Code
 The directory `train_model` includes the code that was used to train the ML model.
 It is expected that most software users will not need to run the code in this directory.